“Weinberg on Writing” Fieldstone Method Useful For Entrepreneurs

 The Fieldstone Method also uses “stones of time”—chunks of available writing time of varying quality and duration—snatches of time such as ordinary people find available for writing, but seldom know how to use effectively.
 Out of such diverse material, you can build your beautiful walls without ever being stuck.”

-This is a key strength of the approach to be able to use small snatches of time and to use ideas in a variety of forms to work on your current product or business and perhaps one or two new offerings you have percolating.
-There are risks with this approach–I say this as a blogger with not only 1600 posts published but another 1200 in various stages of draft–that you can start much more than you finish, leaving “men on base” that never pay back the effort invested.
-I suspect in Weinberg’s he probably has notes for another 40 books yet to be written.
+This is a key strength of the approach, as it allows you to use small snatches of time and ideas in various forms to work on your current product or business and perhaps one or two new offerings you have percolating.
+There are risks with this approach–I say this as a blogger with not only 1600 posts published but another 1200 drafts in various stages of completion–that you can start much more than you finish, leaving “men on base” that never pay back the effort invested.
+In Weinberg’s case, I suspect he probably has notes for another 40 books that have yet to be written.

 Don’t Lose Insights: Write Them Down Immediately